0

 C) Hidden City Arbitrage:

 If the first point of entry into the USA is JFK, ORD, EWR, IAD, etc. and have a connection you must clear immigration and claim your bags.
+This presents a valuable opportunity for passengers willing to "break" T&Cs.

-JFK-LHR and then LHR-JFK-XXX maybe cheaper than a Round Trip from JFK to LHR.
+JFK-LHR and then LHR-JFK-XXX may be cheaper than a Round Trip from JFK to LHR.

 These types of deals are popular with travelers seeking to take advantage of fare differences between markets as even amateur travelers can take advantage of these fare arbitration opportunities with low risks as all luggage must be collected in the USA.
-It goes without saying that this does not work the other way around, if you fly from JFK to LHR and have an additional segment to XXX, your luggage will end up at XXX and if you miss the flight all further segments will be cancelled.
+It goes without saying that this does not work the other way around, if you fly from JFK to LHR and have an additional segment to XXX, your luggage will end up at XXX and if you miss the flight all further segments will be canceled.

 Now, how does this apply to Premium Cabin Deals?